Step 1: Deploy and Test Locally

 pip install Flask pip install boto pip install configparser

 Download DynamoDB to your computer.
-For instructions on how to run it, see Running DynamoDB on Your Computer.
+For instructions on how to run it, see Setting Up DynamoDB (Downloadable Version).

 Download the Tic-Tac-Toe application: